 Domestic water users account for the most usage by this sector followed by very highwater losses.
-The unaccounted water losses can be ascribed to water carting because of drought, and water shortages/interruptions.
+The unaccounted water losses can be ascribed to water carting because of drought, and estimations of water meter readings during Covid-19 disaster conditions.